 Nautilus Marine Insurance Classic Long race

-Nautilus Marine Insurance Classic Medium Distance race
+Nautilus Marine Classic Medium Distance race

 3 x Windward /Leeward races